NCAR/pi-wrf-gui/README.md

 5) Dates do not work
 Users are limited to a few days before the current date.
 Times prior to this are considered archived simulations and a collection of archive simulations will be included at a later version of the Pi-WRF application.

+### References
+Foust, William E. "An Informal Introduction to Numerical Weather Models with Low-Cost Hardware."
+Bulletin of the American Meteorological Society (2021): 1-18